tangentsoft/pidp8i/doc/uwfocal-manual.md

 characters which are then sent to the terminal, or to whatever output device has been selected as a result of an appropriate [`OPEN` command](#open).
-Similarly, the `ASK` command is used to input numeric values, either from the keyboard, or from another input device.
+Similarly, the `ASK` command is used to input numeric values, either from the keyboard or from another input device.
 Both of these commands recognize 6 special operators for controlling the format of I/O operations.
-These operators are, in fact, just the symbols previously identified as 'protected variables' and it is because of their special significance in `ASK` / `TYPE` commands that they cannot be input or output directly.
+These operators are, in fact, just the symbols previously identified as 'protected variables', and it is because of their special significance in `ASK` / `TYPE` commands that they cannot be input or output directly.
 These operators and their meanings are as
 follows: